th-frontend/components/README.md

 ## Structure

-The repository is organized into three main levels of components:
+The repository is organized into main levels of components:

 - Homepage: Elements specifically designed for the homepage layout and functionality.
 - Content Page: Reusable components for building various content pages within the project.